jhu-cisst/mechatronics-embedded/ReadMe.md

 where Xilinx Vitis is available (Linux and Windows).
 In this case, it is necessary to find the Vitis installation in CMake (e.g., by finding the `xsct` executable that is distributed with Vitis).

+After configuring and generating in CMake, it is necessary to build (e.g., to call `make` in the build tree), which downloads the sysroot used by the toolchain files.

 ### 2. Complete build (Linux only)

 This is the default setting on Linux.
 Specifically, `TOOLCHAIN_ONLY` is `OFF` and